They say that breakfast is the most important meal of the day, and it’s said for a good reason.

 There’s a reason that spinach is known as brain food.
 It’s also known to be one of the vegetables with higher levels of protein.
 It’s packed full of B vitamin folate, which can help improve short-term memory.
 It also contains amino acids that are critical to parts of the brain responsible for learning and problem-solving.

-Ensuring that you get a good breakfast will help you start your day on a good energizing note.
+Ensuring that you get a good breakfast will help you start your day on a good energising note.
 Be careful not to eat breakfast foods which are not good for you.

 These are the worst kind of breakfast foods: